uholeschak/ediabaslib/docs/GlobalSettings.md

 * _CPU usage_ options:
   * _Check cpu usage at start_: Check CPU usage at program startup.
 This requires some time.
 I high CPU use could cause communication problems.
 * _Check ECU files_ options:
   * _Check ECU files at startup_: Check if all ECU files are present and have the correct size.
 This is time consuming.
-If you are are sure the ECU files will not get damaged you could disable this option.
+If you are sure the ECU files will not get damaged you could disable this option.
 * _Battery voltage warning_ options:
   * _Show over voltage warning_: Show adapter overvoltage warning for adapter protection.
 * _VAG mode_ options: